MParvin/Tshooter/README.md

 # Tshooter
+(This project is an ongoing work in progress; more features and improvements are coming soon.)

 This is a troubleshooter for a deployment in a Kubernetes cluster.
 It will check all steps in troubleshooting from DNS resolve to check ingress, services, deployments, and pods.